iterative/dvc.org/content/docs/start/model-management/model-registry.md

 ![Assigning model stages](/img/mr-assign-model-stage.gif)

-When we assing the model to a stage, it can automatically trigger actions in our CICD workflows, like deploying the model to a new environment (we will explore how this is done in the
+When we assign the model to a stage, it can automatically trigger actions in our CICD workflows, like deploying the model to a new environment (we will explore how this is done in the
 [Using and Deploying models](/doc/start/model-management/model-cicd) chapter).